smartheim/ohx-os/readme.md

 **SSH and local access:**
 The log-in user is called "root" with a default password *"ohxsmarthome"*.
 The sytem announces itself also as "ohx.local" and "ohx_ID.local" (with ID being a unique ID) on your network.
-Your system must understand Avahi/Bonjour Service Discovery for this nameresolution to work.
+Your host system must understand Avahi/Bonjour Service Discovery for this local domanin name resolution to work.

 You rarely want to login to your system though.
 You extend your installation via software containers and not via local packages.
+Remember that the root partition is read-only.

 **Generic software container management**:
 You can fetch, install, start and stop any Docker compatible container via [Portainer](https://www.portainer.io/).
-Find it the management User Interface (UI) on https://ohx.local/portainer (within your local network).
+Find it the management User Interface (UI) on https://ohx.local:9000 (within your local network).
+Login with "admin" and the password *"ohxsmarthome"*.

 **OHX Smarthome**:
 The Setup and Maintenance UI of OHX is located at https://ohx.local.
-Login with the pre-selected administrative user and the password *"ohxsmarthome"*
+Login with the pre-selected administrative user and the password *"ohxsmarthome"*.

 **Password**: After your first login to the Setup and Maintenance UI you will be prompted to change to a new password.
 This password will be applied to: